-About Hudson Valley Workshops
+About the Hudson Valley Workshop

-The Introduction to The Writers Studio Method/Hudson Valley Workshop, the first of our two levels, is designed for writers at all levels of experience who are new to The Writers Studio Method.
+The Introduction to The Writers Studio Method/Hudson Valley Workshop, the first of our three levels, is designed for writers at all levels of experience who are new to The Writers Studio Method.
 Students both beginning and experienced learn a unique way to “read as a writer” by breaking down excerpts from published stories, poems, or essays into their particular craft elements and then writing exercises based on those techniques.
 Three elements of craft — first- and third-person narrators, tone, and mood — are the building blocks of The Writers Studio Method (and of all published work.)
 Understanding how to wield these elements of craft effectively is crucial to all writers’ creative development.
 Perhaps the most important goal of the workshop is to help writers consciously craft a narrative voice rather than use their default voices—the one in our head, when we think, or jot notes in a journal.
 We show students how to turn autobiographical fragments into publishable work by using different narrative personas and other elements of craft to tell their story in fiction and poetry.

 Our exercises are designed to stimulate students’ imaginations while also teaching a lot of nuts-and-bolts narrative strategies.
 Our assignments focus on both fiction and poetry and use published examples of both genres as models.